edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### <a id="bot-log-data" />Bot Log Events {/*bot-log-events*/}

-Select the **Bot Events** view to filter the **Log Events** section to only display log events for requests that were flagged as bot traffic.
+The **Log Events** section only displays log events for requests that were flagged as bot traffic when the **Bot Events** view is active.
 View information for a request identified as bot traffic by clicking on it.
 Log fields are categorized as follows:

 -   **Common Headers:** Provides key request header data.
 -   **Sub Events:** Describes a rule violation.
 [View log fields.](#sub-event-fields)